mitokande/mitokande/README.md

 <h1><p align="center">Hello, I'm Mithat! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35px"></h1></p>

-I  am a 4th year Computer Engineering student at Turkish German University.
-I am experienced in Python, Php (Flask and Laravel frameworks), and C# (Unity).
-I have gained experince with working in Jotform nearly for a year and since starting university I have been doing various contract works.
-I am someone with a passion for learning and teaching others.
-I actively take part in the Computer Club at the University sharing my knowledge with my fellow students
+I'm currently a 4th-grade Computer Engineering student enrolled at Turkish German University.
+With a passion for learning new things, I have been doing software development jobs for three years.
+I have been working at Jotform for a year and have taken on multiple contract roles since starting university.
+My expertise includes Java, Python, and PHP, in frameworks such as Spring Boot, Flask, and Laravel.
+I'm always looking to expand my knowledge and eagerly share it with others.
+Moreover, I also have experience teaching people

 <h3 align="center">Contact with me:</h3>